Benefits of 501c3: Everything You Need to Know

 - Does flexibility mean more to your organization than cost benefits?

 - Will investors be attracted to your organization by potential ROI (return on investment) or will your organization raise funds more easily by being able to receive donations with tax exemption?

 - Can your organization attract competent leadership with limited compensation?

 - In spite of the paperwork-related hassle involved in filing as a nonprofit organization with a 501(c)(3) status, will your organization be able to concentrate on your cause or mission?

 If you need help with the benefits of a 501(c)(3) status, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.